SimonFJ20/website/articles/programming/goto_considered_useful_in_contexts_of_syntactical_inadequacies.md

     }
 ```

 The problem with the code above should be immediately obvious.
 The nesting of conditional branches makes the code hard to comprehend.
-Which error handling code corrosponds to which call is also unclear.
+Which error handling code corresponds to which call is also unclear.

 The theory behind why this particular code is less comprehensible than alternative ways of expression is, that we as human programmers have a limited capacity for attention and short term information retention.
 The more a program deviates from a sequential flow, the more the programmer has to keep track of, the harder it is for the programmer to comprehend.

-> Nesting the conditionals here masks the true meaning of what it going on.
+> Nesting the conditionals here masks the true meaning of what is going on.
 The
 primary purpose of this code only applies if these conditions aren’t the case.[1]
-> [Because] [i]f I’m using an if-then-else construct, I’m giving equal weight to the if leg and
+> ...
+[Because] if I’m using an if-then-else construct, I’m giving equal weight to the if leg and
 the else leg.[2]

-To ammend this issue, we should according to the theory refactor the code, such that it deviates less from sequential flow.
+To amend this issue, we should according to the theory refactor the code, such that it deviates less from sequential flow.
 In concrete, we should reconsider the branching structure of the code especially the nested parts.
 In order to achieve this, we will apply a refatoring replacing **Nested Conditional** with **Guard Clauses**.

 The idea behind guard clauses is, that the happy path, meaning the intended optimal path through the code should be sequential.
 To achieve this, every time a non-optimal condition is met, eg. an error, the code should break control flow instead of branching.